systematic-nihr/systematic-nihr.github.io/docs/health-intelligence/glasgow.md

 # Secondary care data - Glasgow

 ## Methods
-* Analysis of local data to quantify MLTC patterns & healthcare pressure points
+* Analysis of local data from NHS Greater Glasgow & Clyde Health Board, data from emergency department attendees.
-* Using statistical methods to determine patterns of MCCs across emergency department (ED) attendees in NHS Greater Glasgow & Clyde
+* Aim was to quantify multiple long-term condition (MLTC) patterns & associations with healthcare outcomes.

 ## Findings
 * ED attendees age ≥21 years in 2021 calendar year
 * 133,221 recorded cases of individuals; 54% female, median age 55 years (IQR 38-72)
 * Approximate half are from highest two deciles of deprivation
-* MCCs present in 44% of attendees
+* MLTCs present in 44% of attendees
 * 1 in 6 attendees had combined mental/physical or pain MLTCs
 * All MLTC phenotypes associated with risk of reattendance, mortality, and admission